 At the Fetal Diagnostic Institute of the Pacific, we accept a wide variety of insurance plans.
 Below you will see a list of the insurance plans that we accept.
 If you have any questions in regards to your specific plan, we suggest you contact your insurance company directly or call our billing office at 808-945-2229 option 2.

 For patients who currently are not covered under any insurance plan, we do accept private pay (self-pay) patients.

 All initial appointments must be scheduled by your OB-GYN.
 We are unable to take walk-ins, or non-referral patients.
 Please speak with your OB-GYN if you would like to be seen by our clinicians.

 Frequently Asked Questions

-"Is the an ultrasound safe?"
+"Is ultrasound safe?"